ApteroSAS/arena-client/README.md

 export const client = new Client(ENDPOINT);
 ```
 ## Joining to a room
-joinOrCreate callback is used for join or create a room and return a client seat reservation.
+joinOrCreate callback is used for joining, creating room and return the  client seat reservation
 ```typescript
 this.room = await this.client.joinOrCreate("my_room"||process.env.roomName);//roomName is the identifier set within the server parameters.
 ```
 ## OnAdd
-The onAdd callback  allows the client to listen to the state of a room if another client joins, it can only be used in collection of items (MapSchema, ArraySchema...).The onAdd callback is called with the new instance and its key on holder object as argument.
+The onAdd callback  allows the client to listen to the state of a room if another client joins it.The onAdd callback can only be used in collection of items (MapSchema, ArraySchema...).This callback  is called with the new instance and its key on holder object as argument.

-The onChange callback is used to  detect changes inside a collection of non-primitive types (holding Schema instances),use onAdd and register onChange on them.
+The onChange callback is used to  detect changes inside a collection of non-primitive types (holding Schema instances).
 ```typescript
 this.room.state.players.onAdd = (player: any, key: any) => {
   //add additional code here